ChuanMeng/QPP4CS/README.md

 --qrels_path ./datasets/or-quac/qrels/or-quac.qrels.txt \
 --LM gpt2-xl
 ```
-The output files of baselines would be saved in the folder **./output/pre-retrieval/**.
+The output files would be saved in the folder `./output/pre-retrieval/**`.

 ## Run PPL-QPP

-Alpha
+Run the following commands to run PPL-QPP on the CAsT-19, CAsT-20 and the test set of the OR-QUAC datasets:
 ```bash
 python -u unsupervisedQPP/preretrieval_qpp.py \
 --mode PPL-QPP \